|Course Length:||3 Years Full-Time|

 How will I study?

-You will learn the habits of a professional writer, including keeping a writer’s journal, research and observation, re-drafting and editing and presenting work to a high standard.
+You will also learn the habits and methods of what it means to be a professional writer: keeping a writer’s journal, research and observation, re-drafting and editing, and presenting work to a high standard.
 Self and peer appraisal are important, as are paired and small group work.
-All modules are underpinned by a sense of an audience – ranging from a student’s seminar group through electronic and paper publication to performance.

-In Year 2, you will take a module that gives you the opportunity to find a work-based placement or participate in an independent group project.
-Past projects include setting up and running an online literary magazine, writing and producing a play, setting up and running a series of creative writing workshops in schools.
+There are also opportunities to undertake work-based learning, independent and employability focused projects.
+Past projects include setting up and running an online literary magazine, writing and producing a play, and developing and delivering a series of creative writing workshops in schools.

 How will I be assessed?